Bo got the shock of his life when he went to a seemingly mundane audit.

 "Oh, darling, I'm so sorry.
 Ohhhh!
 My head is swimming, and I think..."
 Bo jumped out of bed and ran to the bathroom.

 Lorain sat on the side of their bed, screaming across the room so Bo could hear her words in the bathroom.
 "You explained a little last night when you got in.
 This morning I went down to your office," she paused while grimacing, then cupped her ears with her hands against the sickening sounds gushing from the bathroom.
-"When I told your boss what you told me, he called the Accounting Department, then his office to join him in the conference room.
+"When I told your boss what you told me, he called the Accounting Department, and told them to join him in the conference room.
 About forty-five minutes later, he returned to his office and thanked me for informing him about what the IRS told you."

 Bo stumbled, propping himself inside the bathroom doorway, looking out at his wife, "Why did he thank you?
 Are you getting a reward for turning me in?"